moves and removes

 Probably we would eat pizza.

 I have a friend who is really hurting, but I can't do much to help.
-I pray for him, I offer encouragement, but I can't fix hi...
+I pray for him, I offer encouragement, but I can't fix him or hi...

 Read More